 The confirmation of the Recording of Votes Casted and Counted and any update thereof should be communicated to Intermediaries, and to End Investors / Shareholders who are able to receive such form of communication, in electronic and machine-readable formats using standards defined and used by the securities industry such as the ISO standards or methodology compatible with ISO, irrespective of the communication channel used.

 CONTENT

 Standard 5.5

-The standards for the contents of the Confirmation of the Recording and Counting of Votes are based on IR 2018/1212Table 7 and the SMPG Standards.
+The standards for the contents of the Confirmation of the Recording and Counting of Votes are based on IR 2018/1212Table 7 listed below and the SMPG Standards.